-AGE - This category prevents denial of employment and/or educational MARITAL STATUS - This category prevents denial of employment and/or educational opportunities because of a person's martial status; i.e. single, marted, because of a person's skin tone.
-Color discrimination can occur within the same PREGNANCY - This category prevents denial of employment and/or race, for example someone who has a darker complexion may discriminate against educational opportunities for women who are pregnant someone that has a lighter complexion.
+AGE - This category prevents denied of employment and/or educational MARITAL STATUS - This category prevents denied of employment and/or opportunities because of a person's age.

+MARITAL STATUS - This category prevents denied of employment and/or educational opportunities because of a person's age.

-CITIZENSHIP STATUS - This category prevents deniel of employment and or educational opportunities because of a person's citizenship or immigration educational opportunities because of a person's citizenship or immigration of educational opportunities because of a person's support and/or efficiency or lack impairment that substantially limits or prevents a major life activity; for example: walking, seeing, hearing, talking, sitting, or standing.
+CITIZENSHIP STATUS - This category prevents deniel of employment and or educational apportunities because of a person's observable or immigration status.

+POLITICAL BELIEFS - This category prevents deniel of employment and or educational opportunities because of a person's support and/or affiliation or lack repairment that substantially limits or prevents a making, seeing, hearing, taking, sitting, or standing.